HERITAGE

 MERIRASTI MULTIFUNCTIONAL BUILDING COMPETITION

-In the spring of 2024, we collaborated with landscape architect Kaisla Rahkola on an architectural competition for a new multipurpose building in East Helsinki’s Meri-Rastila neighborhood.
-The project aimed to integrate a school, daycare center, and youth center while balancing new construction with the thoughtful reuse of existing structures.
+In the spring of 2024, we collaborated with landscape architect Kaisla Rahkola on an architectural competition for a new multipurpose building in East Helsinki’s Meri-Rastila neighbourhood.
+The project aimed to integrate a school, daycare centre, and youth centre while balancing new construction with the thoughtful reuse of existing structures.

 Our proposal focused on preserving the site’s existing buildings, connecting them with extensions while demolishing only the janitor’s house for new functions.